ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/mm_risk_effects/index.rst

 .. note::

-  Flatiron allows us to estimate the correlation of risk factors, but we would need effect sizes adjusted for the other risk effects (and nothing else).
+  Flatiron allows us to estimate the correlation of risk factors, but we would need effect sizes adjusted for treatment and the other risk effects (and nothing else).
 Since we are not using Flatiron for the risk effects, there is no good way to obtain these.
-Due to the lack of risk effects, we do not model the correlations, except for those between each risk factor and treatment as described above, and between age, sex, and race.
+Due to the lack of risk effects, we do not model the correlations, except for those between each risk factor and treatment as described above, and between age and sex.

 .. todo::